-Academic lectures have a responsibility to ensure equity and fairness to all students who submit their assessments on time.
+Academic staff have a responsibility to ensure equity and fairness to all students who submit their assessments on time.

 For these reasons, you need to establish genuine circumstances for an extension to be granted.
-You will need to supply documentary evidence to establish the genuine nature of your circumstance.
+You will need to supply documentary evidence to establish the genuine nature of your circumstances.

 Please note; Extensions more of 7 days will not generally be granted unless there are extenuating circumstances.